mverleg/apivolve_generator_api/README.md

 # Apivolve generator API

-This project is part of [Apivolve](https://github.com/mverleg/apivolve).
+This project is part of [Apivolve](https://github.com/mverleg/apivolve), a project to describe api changes in evolution files.

-If you want to create your own code generator for Apivolve in Rust, you do not need to extend Apivolve, just this small library is enough.
+The api description is automatically converted to code for parsing, including full backwards compatibility.
+This is done by generators for each language, which can be written fully independently from the main Apivolve repo.

-Note that you do not need to use Rust, you can write a generator in any other language.
-In that case, you parse the json yourself (or with another library).
+This project is for if you want to use Rust to create your own Apivolve generator.
+You can use any other language you want; in that case, you parse the json yourself and do not need this library ([example](./examples/apivolve-gen1-python-example)).

 This repository contains: